Adnan Rashid

 National University of Sciences and Technology (NUST)

 Led System Analysis and Verification (SAVe) research laboratory focusing on safety-critical system verification and reliability analysis.
-Designed and delivered under-graduate and graduate-level courses in computation theory, compiler design, and algorithms analysis.
-Supervised FYPs and MS thesis projects.
+Taught graduate and undergraduate-level courses in computation theory, compiler construction, and formal methods.